jmyers7/book/_build/html/_sources/chapters/examples-of-rvs.md

 ## Geometric distributions

-The ranges of Bernoulli and binomial random variables are finite.
-Now, we turn our attention toward a class of random variables with countably infinite ranges:
+The supports of Bernoulli and binomial random variables are finite.
+Now, we turn our attention toward a class of random variables with countably infinite supports:

 ```{prf:definition}